 Small-capitalization and/or midcapitalization company risk.
-The US Low Volatility Trust includes securities issued by mid-capitalization companies and certain Closed-End Funds held by the Diversified Income Wave Trust may include securities issued by small-capitalization and/or midcapitalization companies and the Energy Innovation Trust and REIT Trust include securities issued by small-capitalization and midcapitalization companies.
+The US Low Volatility Trust includes securities issued by mid-capitalization companies and certain Closed-End Funds held by the Diversified Income Wave Trust may include securities issued by small-capitalization and/or midcapitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
 Small-capitalization and mid-capitalization companies may:

 - Have limited product lines, markets or financial resources; - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
-These
+These technologies may be slow to develop or fail to develop altogether; - Have less publicly available information: - Lack management depth or experience; - Be less liquid; - Be more vulnerable to adverse general market or economic developments; and

-- technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience; - Be less liquid; - Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.
+Be dependent upon products that were recently brought to market or key personnel.